AGV (train): NTV

-Alstom's first, and for the moment, only customer for the AGV was Italian company Nuovo Trasporto Viaggiatori (NTV).
+Alstom's only customer for the AGV was Italian company Nuovo Trasporto Viaggiatori (NTV).

 Alstom submitted its bid to supply NTV with high-speed trains in March 2006.
 On 17 January 2008 NTV ordered 25 eleven-coach, 460-seat AGV trains, for €650 million.
 The order included an option for ten more trainsets.
 17 trains were to be built at Alstom's La Rochelle plant, the remaining 8 at Alstom's plant in Savigliano, Italy.
 An additional contract for maintenance of the trains over a thirty-year period involved the construction of a maintenance depot at Nola, Italy.

 The company planned to launch a variety of services on the Turin - Milan - Bologna, Rome - Venice, and Bologna - Florence - Rome - Naples high-speed lines, with some trains from Naples running to Bari.
 Initial services were planned for mid-2011 based on the delivery of the first trains in September 2010.
 The NTV livery was unveiled in July 2008.

 The buildings at the €90-million AGV maintenance facility were completed by May 2010; construction of the first NTV AGV trainset was completed on 10 May 2010.
 However, in March 2011 NTV announced it was to postpone service start from the planned start date of September 2011 due to delays with the train certification.
 This start date had moved to 2012 by November 2011.
 The first AGV produced at Savigliano was handed over in November 2011.
 By December 2011 certification testing was complete.
 On 30 March 2012 NTV announced its first Italo service would begin on the Naples to Milan rail lines on 28 April 2012; the service would be the first open access high-speed train service in the world.

 The Italo NTV trains feature internet connectivity, TV and a cinema for passengers in three classes.

 The service launched on 28 April 2012, and carried 45,000 passengers by 21 May 2012, with an average passenger loading of 41%.